lyqht/palico-bot/README.md

 This bot allows you to perform:

-- Google Sheets Gantt chart Tracking using [gspread](https://github.com/burnash/gspread)
+- Google Sheets Gantt Chart Tracking using [gspread](https://github.com/burnash/gspread)
 - Trello Tasks Tracking

 ## Telegram Commands

-- `/gantt` for weekly update
+- `/gantt` for current week updates
+- `/trello` for selecting a group member and viewing uncompleted tasks assigned to them.

 ## Setup instructions

+### Deployment

-Currently the bot is deployed on an Ubuntu machine and running permanantly via `tmux`.
+Make your shell run the bot forever or deploy it via an Ubuntu machine and running permanantly via `tmux`.